PratikBarhate/question-classification/README.md

 This project has been inspired from one of the problem we tried to solve - understanding the question for our QA bot.
 In a project named `Invoker`, I did work with [Akash Pateria](https://github.com/Akash-Pateria), we worked together in the final year graduate project.
-We did use python - v2.7 and [practNLPtools](https://github.com/biplab-iitb/practNLPTools) for our tasks in the project 'Invoker'.
+We did use python - v2.7, [practNLPtools](https://github.com/biplab-iitb/practNLPTools), and LinearSVC, as the ML algorithm, for our tasks in the project 'Invoker'.

 This project aims at exploring more options to process Natural Language (English), test with various combinations of features and improve the accuracy.

+#### Future scope

+Try to implement shallow neural network using [PyTorch](https://pytorch.org/).